jasonvandeventer/jasonvandeventer/README.md

 - 👋 Hi, I’m @jasonvandeventer
-- 👀 I’m interested in expanding my skillset and becoming a DevOps engineer.
+- 👀 I’m interested in expanding my skillset as a DevOps engineer.
-- 🌱 I’m currently learning DevOps skills
+- 🌱 I’m currently learning AWS skills
 - 📫 You can reach me on LinkedIn at linkedin.com/in/jasonvandeventer

 <!---